|

 Website

-Purchased from the Potowatami Indians in 1776, Grosse
+Purchased from the Potowatami Indians in 1776, Grosse Ile is the largest

-Ile is the largest island in the Detroit River.
-It actually consists of two main islands
+island in the Detroit River.
+It

-separated by a canal and several minor outlying islands.
-Grosse Ile has a number of beautiful riverfront
+outlying islands.
+Grosse Ile has a

-mansions, including the former home of late automobile sunroof inventor and
+number of beautiful riverfront mansions, including the former home of late

-presidential advisor Heinz Prechter.
+automobile sunroof inventor and presidential advisor Heinz Prechter.
+Add to

-boats and you begin to see what sets Grosse Ile apart from the rest of
+begin to see what sets Grosse Ile apart from the rest of Downriver.
+Take a drive around the perimeter of the

 Number of Destinations: 3